How to Change the Cursor on a Mac, Chromebook or Windows PC

 You may not be able to change the cursor color, but here’s something you can try.
 If you move the slider next to the Display contrast, you can make the cursor easier to find on the screen.
 The color varies from light to dark.

 You can enable the locate option.
-In case you can’t find the cursor on the screen, this feature allows you to move your finger on the touchpad or move the mouse quickly (or simply shake it) to make the cursor bigger for a few seconds.
+If you can’t find the cursor on the screen, this feature allows you to move your finger on the touchpad or move the mouse quickly (or simply shake it) to make the cursor bigger for a few seconds.
 This makes it easier to find.

 Suppose you want the cursor to be permanently larger.
 In that case, you can navigate to the second option and drag the slider to make the cursor bigger or smaller.